The rack congruence condition and half congruences in racks: Magmas, racks and quandles

 \begin{proof} Suppose first that $*$ is right invertible.
-For $y\in M$ define $S_y:M\to M$ by
+For $y\in M$ define the right translation $\rght{y}:M\to M$ by

-(we write $S_y$ on the right, to reflect that $y$ appears on the right in the product $x*y$).
-Then since $*$ is right invertible it follows that $S_y$ is a bijection for each $y\in M$, so we may define a second binary operation $\bstar$ on $M$ by
+where we have chosen to write $\rght{y}$ on the right of its argument.
+In the context of quandles this map is sometimes known as the \emph{symmetry at $y$}, and denoted $S_y$.
+Then since $*$ is right invertible it follows that $\rght{y}$ is a bijection for each $y\in M$, so we may define a second binary operation $\bstar$ on $M$ by

-Here as usual $S_y^{-1}:M\to M$ is the inverse function to $S_y$, such that both $S_y\circ S_y^{-1}$ and $S_y^{-1}\circ S_y$ are the identity function on $M$.
+Here as usual $\rght{y}^{-1}:M\to M$ is the inverse function to $\rght{y}$, such that both $\rght{y}\circ \rght{y}^{-1}$ and $\rght{y}^{-1}\circ \rght{y}$ are the identity function on $M$.
 Then

 as required.

 Now suppose that there exists a binary operation $\bstar$ satisfying~\eqref{eq:invop}.
 Given $y,z\in M$, let $x=z\bstar y$.
 Then

 so the equation $x*y=z$ has a solution $x\in M$.
 Moreover, if $w\in M$ also satisfies $w*y=z$ then